-During the three and six months ended June 30, 2014, no options to purchase shares of common stock were granted to employees, including executive officers, which contain performance-based and service-based vesting criteria.
-During the three and six months ended June 30, 2013, the Company granted 355,454 shares of common stock, which contain performance-based and service-based vesting criteria.
+During the nine months ended September 30, 2014, no options to purchase shares of common stock were granted which contain performance-based or a combination of performance-based and service-based vesting criteria.
+During the nine months ended September 30, 2013, the Company granted 355,454 shares of common stock, which contain performance-based and service-based vesting criteria, to employees.
 Performance-based vesting criteria for these options primarily relate to milestone events specific to the Company s corporate goals, including but not limited to certain preclinical and clinical development milestones related to the Company s product candidates.
 Stock-based compensation expense associated with these performance-based stock options is recognized if the performance condition is considered probable of achievement using management s best estimates.
-Management assessed the probability of achieving the milestones and determined that certain performance-based milestones are probable of achievement as of June 30, 2014.
-The achievement of the remaining milestones were deemed to be not probable as of June 30, 2014.
-During the three months ended June 2014 and 2013 and six months ended June 2014 and 2013, the Company recognized stock-based compensation expense of \$0.1 million, \$0.1 million, \$0.1 million, and \$0.2 million, respectively, related to stock options with performance-based vesting criteria that are considered probable of achievement as of June 30, 2014.
+As of September 30, 2014, certain of the performance-based milestones had been achieved and therefore the related expense has either been fully recognized or is being recognized over the remaining service period.
+The achievement of the remaining milestones was deemed to be not probable as of September 30, 2014 and therefore no expense has been recognized related to these awards.
+During the three months ended September 2014 and 2013 and nine months ended September 2014 and 2013, the Company recognized stock-based compensation expense of \$0.1 million, \$0.1 million, \$0.1 million, and \$0.3 million, respectively, related to stock options with performance-based vesting criteria.